 Want to see your student’s face light up?
 Bring out a piano game when he or she walks through the studio door.
 Children retain more information when they are invested in the outcome… and who doesn’t like to get down and have some fun attempting to beat their piano teacher?!
 Our PianoGameClub games are “kid-approved” in that they are visually exciting, quirky and hilarious (think Dust Bunnies running from the vacuum or Pirate Pancakes walking the plank) and created in a way that allows your young students to actually beat you fair and square!

 6. Provide Role Models

 It is important that kids see what they can become.
-Piano lessons become much more relevant for Braiden when he is able to play lead sheets from popular artists that are “cool”.
-He’ll come to appreciate the cool factor of Beethoven and Mozart one day but for now it is simply easier to inspire him with Youtube videos of The Piano Guys.
+Piano lessons become much more relevant for Braiden when he is able to play lead sheets from popular artists that are “cool” and current.
+Providing opportunities for the young boys in your studio to frequently see your more advanced male students “in action” is also really important.

 7. Focus On Action

 It is tough for young piano kids to connect emotionally to a piece of music.
 That is why, for students like Braiden, piano pieces with a bit of a story line or clear actions are always his favorite; it is simply easier for him to relate.
-Don’t avoid emotional pieces altogether, but be sure to intersperse them with some car chases and popcorn.
+If there is no clear story… create one together!